-Christie endorsing Trump brings N.J.-style politics national
+Christie endorsing Trump is N.J.-style politics

 Chris Christie wasn’t a fan of “Jersey Shore,” MTV’s series about puerile goings-on in a summer beach rental, and so the New Jersey governor blocked his own administration’s $420,000 tax credit for its production company.
 After a Rutgers University professor sided with Democrats over legislative redistricting, Christie cut funding for the institute where he worked.